ncandio/razorfs/README.md

 ## 🏛️ ARCHITECTURAL WILL

+RazorFS is built on four fundamental architectural principles that work together to deliver high performance while maintaining compatibility with standard hardware:

-### 1. Adaptive NUMA-Aware Performance
+### 1. Adaptive NUMA-Aware Performance: Hardware-Driven Optimization

 RazorFS operates with an intelligent, adaptive performance model based on the hardware it runs on:

-**On a Standard (Non-NUMA) System:** The filesystem detects the absence of a NUMA architecture.
-Its NUMA-specific code remains disabled.
-Consequently, it performs like a traditional filesystem, using standard memory allocation without special placement.
-Its performance characteristics "collapse" to that of a normal, non-optimized filesystem.

-**On a NUMA System:** The filesystem detects the NUMA topology.
-It "switches" its behavior by activating its NUMA optimizations.
-It binds its core metadata structures to the local memory node of the CPU running the process.
-This minimizes memory access latency, unlocking a higher performance profile specifically tailored for NUMA hardware.

-In essence, RazorFS is designed to be universally compatible, offering a baseline performance on standard systems while automatically enabling its high-performance, low-latency mode when it identifies the presence of a NUMA architecture.
+**On Standard (Non-NUMA) Systems:**
+- Filesystem detects absence of NUMA architecture
+- NUMA-specific optimizations remain disabled
+- Performs like traditional filesystems (ext4-level baseline)
+- Uses standard memory allocation without special placement
+- **Performance characteristic**: Matches or approaches ext4 on same hardware

+**On NUMA Systems:**
+- Detects NUMA topology automatically via `/sys/devices/system/node/`
+- Activates NUMA optimizations using `mbind()` syscall
+- Binds core metadata structures to local memory node of CPU
+- Minimizes remote memory access latency
+- **Performance characteristic**: Unlocks higher performance beyond baseline

+**Key Insight**: RazorFS doesn't degrade on non-NUMA systems—it simply doesn't gain the NUMA boost.
+The baseline performance remains competitive with ext4.

+**Why This Matters**:
+- **Universally compatible**: Works on any Linux system
+- **Future-proof**: Automatically benefits from NUMA hardware when available
+- **No performance penalty**: Non-NUMA systems get full baseline performance
+- **Graceful scaling**: Performance scales with hardware capabilities

 Non-uniform memory access (NUMA) is a computer memory design used in multiprocessing, where the memory access time depends on the memory location relative to the processor.